QCL dynamics: thermal effects and rate equations beyond mean-field approach: Model

 where $I(t)$ -- power supply current profile [A], $k_B$ -- Boltzmann constant [eV~K$^{-1}$], $V_c$ -- cascade volume [cm$^3$], $T$ -- local temperature of the active region [K], $U_b$ -- nominal voltage bias between cascades [V] allowing resonant tunneling current through injector at temperature of 0~K, $U_n(t)$ -- time dependent voltage between ``n'' and ``n+1'' cascades [V], $\tau_{inj}$ is a lifetime of an electron on the lower level at $U=U_b$ [s].
 The exponential part is responsible for the carrier capability to tunnel from the one cascade to another.
 Initially we assume that the system of cascades is electrically neutral with doping level of $n_0$ [cm$^{-3}$].

 For calculation of the bias voltage between cascades we use the superposition principle.
 We assume that charge of each individual cascade creates electrostatic field with specific strength.
-Thus the total field strength in the gap between ``n'' and ``n+1'' cascades may be described as:
+Thus the total field strength between ``n'' and ``n+1'' cascades may be described as:

 where $S_c$ -- a cascade area [cm$^2$], $\epsilon$ -- a permittivity of a material.

 The rate of photons loss due to absorption in the cavity obviously equals:

 where $l$ is a mean free path of the photon in the cavity [cm].
 To assess the rate of photon leakage through the facet out of the laser media we use the standard formula\cite{hamadou09}: